vercel/next.js/docs/basic-features/environment-variables.md

 - Trying to destructure `process.env` variables won't work due to the limitations of webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).
 - To avoid exposing secrets, do not use the `NEXT_PUBLIC_` prefix for them.
 Instead, [expose the variables using `.env`](#exposing-environment-variables).
+- If you are migrating from the `dotenv` npm package, remove this package first, otherwise you'll be debugging why your variables are showing up as `undefined`.

 ## Exposing Environment Variables